 A higher nut consumption could be the key to better cognitive health in older people according to new research from the University of South Australia.

-“In China, this is a massive issue, as the population is ageing far more rapidly than almost any other country in the world.
-“Improved and preventative health care – including dietary modifications – can help address the challenges that an ageing population presents.
+“In China, this is a massive issue, as the population is aging far more rapidly than almost any other country in the world.
+“Improved and preventative health care – including dietary modifications – can help address the challenges that an aging population presents.

-Nuts are known to be high in healthy fats, protein and fibre with nutritional properties that can lower cholesterol and improve cognitive health.
+Nuts are known to be high in healthy fats, protein, and fiber with nutritional properties that can lower cholesterol and improve cognitive health.
 While there is no cure at present for age-related cognition decline and neurogenerative disease, variations in what people eat are delivering improvements for older people.

 By 2030, this is projected to rise to 75 million and by 2050, global dementia cases are estimated to almost triple.
 China has the largest population of people with dementia.

-As people age, they naturally experience changes to conceptual reasoning, memory, and processing speed.
-This is all part of the normal ageing process; however age is also the strongest known risk factor for cognitive disease.
+As people age, they naturally experience changes in conceptual reasoning, memory, and processing speed.
+This is all part of the normal aging process; however, age is also the strongest known risk factor for cognitive disease.
 Thus finding ways to help older people retain their cognitive health and independence for longer is imperative, modifying their diet is a good start and absolutely worth the effort.

-Research taken from University of South Australia – Dr li and Dr Shi published January 2019
+Research taken from the University of South Australia – Dr li and Dr Shi published in January 2019